dotnet/AspNetCore.Docs/aspnetcore/performance/caching/output.md

 ## Disable resource locking

-By default, resource locking is enabled to mitigate the risk of [cache stampede and thundering herd](xref:performance/caching/overview#output-caching).
+By default, resource locking is enabled to mitigate the risk of [cache stampede and thundering herd](https://en.wikipedia.org/wiki/Thundering_herd_problem).
+For more information, see [Output Caching](xref:performance/caching/overview#output-caching).

 To disable resource locking, call [SetLocking(false)](xref:Microsoft.AspNetCore.OutputCaching.OutputCachePolicyBuilder.SetLocking%2A) while creating a policy, as shown in the following example: